-Ethiopia has a current population of 95.9 million, annual population growth rate of 2.1%, and 43% of Ethiopia’s population is under age 15.
+As of midyear 2016, Ethiopia had a population of 102.4 million, annual population growth rate of 2.5%, and 41.6% of Ethiopia’s population was under age 15.
 Despite these challenges, Ethiopia is on the path to a population age structure that may enable it to experience a demographic dividend.
-The Total Fertility Rate, or the average number of children per woman over the course of her lifetime, has declined from 7.2 children in 1990 to 4.1 children per woman in 2014.
+The Total Fertility Rate, or the average number of children per woman over the course of her lifetime, has declined from 7.2 children in 1990 to 4.6 children per woman in 2015.

 Population pyramids can be used to show change in population age structure over time.
 Here we can see that Ethiopia’s age structure is beginning to shift to older ages.

 The broad bases of the “Ethiopia 1970” and “Ethiopia 1990” pyramids represent a large number of children in relation to the working age population.
 “Ethiopia 2010” shows a base that is beginning to narrow at the youngest ages, representing a fertility decline.
 “Ethiopia 2030” is the United Nations (UN) projection of Ethiopia’s population age structure if fertility continues to decline at a moderate rate.
 This pyramid assumes that by 2030, fertility will decline to an average of 3.0 children per woman over the course of her life.
 UN projections for Ethiopia’s population age structure in 2050 look significantly different than earlier population pyramids.
 “Ethiopia 2030” and “Ethiopia 2050” both show a proportionately larger working age population compared to the number of dependent children and elders, creating a window of opportunity for rapid economic growth.